apache/mxnet/docs/tutorials/gluon/gluon_from_experiment_to_deployment.md

 ### Load network symbol and parameters

-In the Predictor constructor, you need a few information including paths to saved json and param files.
-After that add the following two methods to load the network and its parameters.
+In the Predictor constructor, you need to provide paths to saved json and param files.
+After that, add the following two methods to load the network and its parameters.

 ```cpp
 /*